Last updated on .

 Thompson Center

 The James R. Thompson Center takes up the entire block bordered by LaSalle, Lake, Clark, and Randolph.
 It’s an interesting futuristic-looking glass building designed by architect Helmut Jahn (1940-2021).
 It opened in May 1985 as the State of Illinois Center and was renamed for James R. Thompson (1936-2020) in 1993, who served as governor from 1977 to 1991.
-The building permanently closed in 2022 and will be renovated to house offices for Google (as of February 2024).
+The building permanently closed in 2022 and will be renovated to house offices for Google.
+They’re expected to move in by 2026 (as of July 2024).

 James R. Thompson Center